Capital city: Castries

 Geography and climate

 St. Lucia is more mountainous than most Caribbean islands and even has a drive-in volcano.
 On the southwestern side of the island, two volcanic peaks rise up out of the clear blue waters.
-These peaks are the Pitons, the Gros Piton being 771 m high and Petit Piton 743 m high.
-This area was designated a UNESCO World Heritage site in 2004 and is located near the town of Soufriere, which used to be the French capital of Saint Lucia.
-Many tourists visit Soufriere for the tranquillity of the Saint Lucia Botanical Gardens and the medicinal properties of the Sulphur Springs.
+These peaks are the Pitons, the Gros Piton being 771m high and Petit Piton 743m high.
+This area was designated a UNESCO World Heritage site in 2004 and is located near the town of Soufriere, formerly the French capital of St. Lucia.
+Many tourists visit Soufriere for the tranquillity of the St. Lucia Botanical Gardens and the medicinal properties of the Sulphur Springs.

 The modern day capital is at Castries, a flourishing port city in the district of Castries, where nearly a third of the island’s population live.
 Castries took over as the capital city in 1967 and retained that honour when Saint Lucia gained its independence.